-In contrast to some other insurance products like home insurance, holding more than one life insurance policy may be the right option to suit your circumstances.
+In contrast to some other insurance products like home insurance, holding multiple life insurance policies may be the best option to suit your circumstances.

 - Try to arrange a single life insurance policy that’ll serve your needs in the long term, guaranteed term is available up to your 90th birthday.

 - If you have opted for a traditional reducing cover mortgage protection policy, take out a separate level cover policy to protect your partner or family.

 - Review your life protection cover periodically, to check it’s still appropriate for your circumstances

 - If your needs change, speak to your current adviser, but also shop around to work out your best cover options

 - Seeking free independent advice can help you decide whether to adjust an existing policy and/or take out a new one, and whether to cancel or keep the old policy.